illinois-impact/ece408_project/README.md

 The project will be broken up into 3 milestones and a final submission.
 Read the description of the final report before starting, so you can collect the necessary info along the way.

+You are expected to adhere to University of Illinois Academic integrity standards.
+Do not attempt to subvert and of the performance-measurement aspects of the final project.
+If you are unsure about whether something does not meet those guidelines, ask a member of the teaching staff.

 ## Deliverables Overview

 You may wish to stay ahead of these deadlines (particularly, allow more than two weeks between milestone 3 and the final submission).